0vercl0k/kdmp-parser/README.md

 ## Testing

-You can run `run-tests.py` to run basic tests.
-First, it builds every platform / configuration combination via `msbuild` (VS2019 assumed), then it downloads two kernel dumps (one full dump and one bitmap dump) and runs every flavor of `test.exe` against the dumps.
+You can run `run-tests.py` from a Visual Studio command prompt to run basic tests.
+First, it builds every platform / configuration combination via `msbuild`, then it downloads two kernel dumps (one full dump and one bitmap dump) and runs every flavor of `test.exe` against the dumps.

 ```text
 kdmp-parser>python run-tests.py